 I remember nostalgia.

-And we specially performed mourning just for him.
+And we specially performed mourning for it, just for him.

 Just for Mr Whyppy.

-Now that Ms.Language Hat, the avant garde model of gender and language deconstruction, has made that brave transition, now that s/he’s real dead-eyed and all-seeing—instead of out from under the spell of a pro-wrestler’s little death—and still searching the page for all signs of him or herself, or Godot, s/he can eternally contemplate those blow-up childhoods—that s/he liked to sketch and colour in by numbers and then sodomise, in a parody of a childhood past—in a greater peace than when s/he was alive.
+Now that Ms.Language Hat, the avant garde model of gender and language deconstruction, has made that brave transition, now that s/he’s real dead-eyed and all-seeing—instead of out from under the spell of a pro-wrestler’s little death—s/he can eternally contemplate those blow-up childhoods that s/he liked to sketch and colour in by numbers and then sodomise, in a parody of a childhood past, in a greater peace than when s/he was alive.

 Inside the text.

-As Billy Connolly might have it, blowing a Glasgow kiss to homily: in a funny way, you know, Dragmannermous, though pinned and snagged in a tentacular tattoo of pixels, is probably still punching upwards, at the babies, platitudes and petticoats – and at the soft underbellies of ruminants out of place, lowing in the cyber wilderness.
+As Billy Connolly could have it, blowing a Glasgow kiss to homily: in a funny way, you know, Dragmannermous, though pinned and snagged in a tentacular tattoo of pixels, is probably still punching upwards, at the babies, platitudes and petticoats – and at the soft underbellies of ruminants out of place, lowing in the wilderness of the cyber fields.